Welcome to ezyFlo

 curl -s https://ezyflo.fortunaclouds.com/scripts/aws-cleanup.sh -o aws-cleanup.sh && bash aws-cleanup.sh

-- Empty the bucket: Select the bucket, choose the "Empty" action, and confirm to delete all objects and versions (if versioning is enabled).
+• Empty the bucket: Select the bucket, click "Empty", and confirm deletion of all objects and versions (if versioning is enabled).